katydecorah/katydecorah.github.io/notes/_posts/2022-05-16-audiobooks.md

 - Pulling weeds in the garden
 - Coloring
 - Playing [Threes](http://play.threesgame.com/) on my phone
-- Pruning my Libby wishlist
+- Pruning my Libby holds and tags

 Prove them all wrong, you can fill the void with audiobooks.
 (Or at least try to.)